Tuesday 23rd of august 2016, Agra.

 Same story, same old stress of Indian Public Transportation, same fear to get scammed or worse … kidnaped!

 An elderly man, probably in his mid-sixties offered to give me a ride in Moto Rickshaw to my guest house for a fair price.
 He was smiling and for some reason he filled me with a good sense of trust.
 And believe me, that was something!
 After spending some days in India, I was literally becoming paranoid about everything and everyone.

 ( Read here where my paranoia comes from )

 However, I was not expecting at all that this Rickshaw ride and this man would have so much impact on my mind set and my way of dealing with difficult situations.

 The week I spent in New Delhi was enough to understand the common scams that Rickshaw drivers use with foreigners.
 I was determined not to get fooled by anyone.
 Accordingly, I took all the precautions I could to avoid any rip-off.
 And it is these very precautions, and my paranoid behavior that cost me to live some extremely terrifying moments that made me imagine that worst could happen to me.

-Therefore night before my trip to Agra, my fear and anxiety made contact my host to check with them if the address I received from Airbnb was right.
+The night before my trip to Agra, my fear and anxiety made me contact my host to check with them if the address I received from Airbnb was right.
 I also asked them to send me the pin of their location on Google Maps.
 That way I thought that no one could scam me.
 I would just need to follow the GPS and make sure the driver was on the right path.
-Well the equation seemed easy but in reality it turned to be much more complicated that would possibly imagine.
+While the equation seemed easy the reality turned to be much more complicated that I could possibly imagine.

-Nevertheless, I only keep in mind only the positive impact that this whole story had on me.
-Thanks to this man, I had could remember who I really am and what I strongly believe in.
+Nevertheless, I only keep in mind the positive impact that this whole story had on me.
+Thanks to this man, I went back to who I really am and what I strongly believe in.

 Yet, before getting in his Moto Rickshaw Arjun made pretty sure we were on the same page regarding my destination.